hsepulvedaj85/llm-case-study/README.md

 - Compute cosine similarity

-- Save results to evaluation_report.txt and evaluation_plot.png
+- Save results to evaluation_report.txt
 ## 📁 Project Structure

 The project is organized as follows: